 We derive substantially all of our revenues from online advertising.
 We enable advertisers to deliver targeted, cost-effective ads that are relevant to our users' needs, interests and locations.
 Most of our revenues are derived from text-based advertising, which uses keywords selected by our advertisers to deliver ads based on a particular user query, the content of a website or webpage being viewed, or user behavior or characteristics.
-We derive a smaller portion of our revenues from display advertising, which principally consists of graphical ads that appear on specific webpages.
-Our ads are clearly marked and are separate from our organic search results and from the content of the webpages on which they may also appear.
+We derive a smaller portion of our revenues from display advertising, which consists of graphical and programmatic ads that appear on specific webpages.
+Our ads are clearly marked and are separate from our organic search results and from the content of the webpages on which they may appear.
 We do not serve intrusive ads, such as "pop-ups," that might detract from our users' experience.
+Other revenue streams come from our e-commerce offerings, auto classifieds and online taxi service.

 In addition to serving ads on our own search results and other webpages, we deliver ads to the thousands of third-party websites that make up our Yandex ad network.
 Through our ad network, we generate revenue for both our network partners and us and extend the audience reach of our advertisers.
 Our Yandex.Direct service, the largest automated, auction-based system for the placement of text-based advertising in Russia, makes it easy for advertisers to bid for desired keywords and to obtain the best price for their ads.
-We served ads for 317,000 advertisers in the fourth quarter of 2014 and 558,000 in the full year 2014, compared with 277,000 in the fourth quarter of 2013 and 460,000 in the full year 2013.
+We served ads for 394,000 advertisers in the fourth quarter of 2015 and 680,000 advertisers in the full year 2015, compared with 317,000 advertisers in the fourth quarter of 2014 and 558,000 in the full year 2014.